 Pandas are only found in South Central China in Asia.

-While consider omnivores, bamboo shoots and leaves make up 99% of a Pandas diet and can eat up to 30 pounds a day.
+While consider omnivores, bamboo shoots and leaves make up 99% of a pandas diet.

 A panda can produce up to 60 pounds of waste a day.